GVourvachakis/ComputerVisionProject/README.md

 ## Flexibility:
 The code provides flexibility by allowing users to specify the path to the input image, the path to the pre-trained MobileNetV2 model, the desired model type, and the number of top predictions to display.
 This enables users to experiment with different images and models.

-# Good Programming and Machine Learning Practices:
+# Good Programming and Machine Learning Practices

 ## Modular Code:
 The code is well-organized and follows a modular structure.
 The image classification functionality is encapsulated in the classify_image function, which enhances code readability and reusability.